helagro/Applied-IoT/README.md

 **Color coding:**
 The diagram's wires are color coded, and I would recommend you do that too if possible.
 Red means power, black means ground and yellow means signal, i.e. where the data is read from.

-**Breadboard layout:**

-This breadboard works by having the two outer rows (blue and red), be connected like a row, meaning that all the pins in the blue rows use the same ground, and all the pins in the red row use the same power.
-The other pin-holes are connected by columns, meaning that all the pins in the same column are connected.

 - [ ] *Electrical calculations
   - [ ] current and voltage